18F/ux-guide/_pages/resources/research-plan.md

 ## Participants and recruiting
 > Describe at a high-level [who should participate in this study](https://ux-guide.18f.gov/research/plan/#participants-and-recruiting), and how you’ll recruit them.
 Consider how the team will communicate with participants, for example [by email](https://ux-guide.18f.gov/resources/#email-templates) and how the team will get [informed consent](https://ux-guide.18f.gov/research/do/#getting-informed-consent) from participants.
 See the [legal section](https://ux-guide.18f.gov/research/legal/) of the UX Guide for more information.

 ## Ethics considerations
 > Document the [ethical principles or concerns](https://ux-guide.18f.gov/research/plan/#ethical-considerations) that influence this research approach.
-Discuss as a team what [biases](https://ux-guide.18f.gov/research/bias/) exist.
+Discuss as a team the [biases](https://ux-guide.18f.gov/research/bias/) that could influence the work.

 ## Expected outcomes